Sunday, February 5, 2012

 sarve = all

-bhavantu = become (as in 'you have to become', imperative of 'bhavati' = happens)
+bhavantu = become (as in 'you should/must become', 'bhavati' = happens)

 sukhinaH = happy, without sorrow, comfortable.